April 2026 F&O Monthly Expiry

 F&O contracts expire on predefined days each month, and these dates can influence price movements, liquidity, and rollover activity.
 To help you plan better, we’ve put together a clear, month-by-month view of F&O expiry dates-so you can stay prepared, avoid last-minute surprises, and align your trades with confidence.

-Here’s the expiry date calendar for key futures and options in March 2026:
+Here’s the expiry date calendar for key options in April 2026:

 Expiry Date